saraegregg/Mod12_Plotly/README.md

 - a horizontal bar chart with the ten most abundant bacterial species,
 - a bubble chart with all of the baterial species represented by circles whose relative size reflects the ammount of bateria in their sample,
-- a gauge chart that displays the reported number of weekly navel washes, and -customizations to improve the appearance and functionality of the dashboard.
+- a gauge chart that displays the reported number of weekly navel washes, and
+- customizations to improve the appearance and functionality of the dashboard.

 ### Resources